 at the 2023 BIO International Convention

-[Insert dateline, e.g., New York – Month Day, 2023] – [Organization Name] announced today that it will sponsor the upcoming 2023 BIO International Convention June 5-8, 2023, Boston, Massachusetts.
+[Insert dateline, e.g., New York – Month Day, 2023] – [Organization Name] announced today that it will sponsor the upcoming 2023 BIO International Convention June 5-8, 2023, in Boston, Massachusetts.
 [Insert type of sponsorship and what company is sponsoring.]

 The annual BIO International Convention, hosted by Biotechnology Innovation Organization (BIO), is the world’s largest industry gathering and brings together thousands of global biotechnology and biopharmaceutical leaders.
 The four-day, in-person event includes networking, programming, and partnering opportunities.
 The convention boasts more than 100 educational sessions and more than 250 company presentations, 1,800 exhibitors and 48,500 partnering meetings.